OpenWaterFoundation/owf-learn-linux-shell/mkdocs-project/docs/install/install.md

 ## Choosing a Linux Shell ##

-Many Linux shells are available:
+Many Linux shells are available, often deriving from a common ancestry such as `sh`:

 * [Comparison of command shells (Wikipedia)](https://en.wikipedia.org/wiki/Comparison_of_command_shells)